-Adam Wilson is the author of the novels Sensation Machines and Flatscreen, which was an Indie Next Pick and a National Jewish Book Award Finalist, as well as the short story collection What’s Important Is Feeling.
-A recipient of The Paris Review’s Terry Southern Prize for Humor, his work has appeared in Harper’s, Tin House, The Paris Review, and The Best American Short Stories, among other publications.
-Wilson has taught in the creative writing programs at Columbia and NYU.
+Adam Wilson is the author of three books including, most recently, the novel Sensation Machines.
+A National Jewish Book Award Finalist, and a recipient of The Paris Review’s Terry Southern Prize for Humor, his work has appeared in Harper’s, Tin House, The Paris Review, and The Best American Short Stories, among many other publications.
+Wilson regularly teaches in the graduate writing program at Columbia University.
 He lives in Brooklyn with his wife and son.

 Sign up for our newsletter to get submission announcements and stay on top of our best work.

 Enjoy strange, diverting work from The Commuter on Mondays, absorbing fiction from Recommended Reading on Wednesdays, and a roundup of our best work of the week on Fridays.
 Personalize your subscription preferences here.